jddf/spec/draft-ucarion-jddf-xx.md

 |---------------------+----------------------------------------------|
 {: #type-values title="Accepted Values for Type"}

-`float32` and `float64` are distinguished from `number` in their intent.
+`float32` and `float64` are distinguished from each other in their intent.
-`float32` indicates data intended to be processed as an IEEE 754 single-precision float, whereas `float64` indicates data intended to be processed as an IEEE 754 double-precision float. `number` indicates no specific intent.
-Tools which generate code from JDDF schemas will likely produce different code for `float32`, `float64`, and `number`.
+`float32` indicates data intended to be processed as an IEEE 754 single-precision float, whereas `float64` indicates data intended to be processed as an IEEE 754 double-precision float.
+Tools which generate code from JDDF schemas will likely produce different code for `float32` than for `float64`.

 If _T_ starts with `int` or `uint`, then the instance is accepted if and only if it is a JSON number encoding a value with zero fractional part.
 Depending on the